ImperialCollegeLondon/pnflow/src/pnm/pnextract/README.md

 (text) format.
 Please use this file together with a 8-bit micro-CT image, similar to the [Images on our website].

-To extract a pore network, decompress the pnextract.exe.7z and run:
+To extract a pore network, decompress the pnextract.exe.7z and run, in a Windows Command Prompt:
     pnextract.exe  Image.mhd

+See the [pnextract wiki](https://github.com/aliraeini/pnextract/wiki/pnextract-FAQ) for more instructions!

-###  BUild instructions:
+###  Compiling
-Already compiled to bin/pnextract.exe, a Win64 executable, using mingw compilers.
+The code is already compiled to bin/pnextract.exe, a Win64 executable, using MinGW compilers.

-The compilation can be done in Linux by running './AllMake' bash script.
+The compilation can be done in Linux by running ``make`` command in the top-level directory.

-The './AllMakeMinGW' bash script compiles the code for Windows machines.
-Run './AllClean' beforhand to avoid mixing the intermidiate Linux and Windows object files.

 ###  Dependencies
 The included voxelImage library  is the main prerequisite.